open-insurance/open-insurance.github.io/index.md

 ## Welcome to open-insurance

 ### [index](index/index.html)
-an index of actual and direct activities
+an index of actual and direct (driven by actual companies) activities

 ### [meta](index/meta.html)
-an index of meta and indirect activities
+an index of meta and indirect (associations, initiatives, ... ) activities

 ### [events](events/)
 past and upcoming events